swaptacular/swpt_accounts/README.md

 * A RabbitMQ server instance, which acts as a broker for [Swaptacular Messaging Protocol](https://epandurski.github.io/swaptacular/protocol.pdf) messages.
-At least 4 RabbitMQ exchanges should be configured on the this server instance:
+The following RabbitMQ exchanges must be configured on the server instance:

    1. `to_creditors` exchange: for messages that must be send to the creditors agents.
 The routing key will represent the creditor ID